 The links with an asterisk (*) are resources that are especially pertinent or helpful.
 We highly suggest you check out these links.

-FTC Discord* — The unofficial FTC Discord server is a discussion-based community server.
+FTC Discord* — The unofficial FTC® Discord server is a discussion-based community server.
 It is the most active FTC community, which means it generally has the most up-to-date information, and is the easiest way to get quick answers to questions.
-It also has a channel for direct access to vendors.
+It also has a channel with direct access to vendors.

 FTC Q&A* — The FTC game Q&A, where clarifying questions about game rules from teams are asked and answered.

 Game and Season Materials* — Where to find the information for the current season, including the Game Manuals.